 Data tracked which may be personal data

-The following information may contain personal data, depending on what pages you track and what data is being collected (see also: how not to process any personal data):
+Some data tracked by Matomo can be personal, private, sensitive and/or confidential.
+The following information may contain such personal data, depending on what pages you track and what data is being collected (see also: how not to process any personal data):

 - IP Address is considered personal data, unless you have enabled the IP anonimisation to at least 2 bytes.